Onofre-Portfolio/simple-chat/README.md

 ```

 #### Guide
-* The `hostname` is expected to be a ip value such as `127.0.0.1` or a host like `localhost`.
+* The `hostname` is expected to be an ip value such as `127.0.0.1` or a host like `localhost`.
 * Any `host` added to `/etc/hosts` should work fine.
-* In case of the host isnt on `/etc/hosts` or an invalid ip, this should be the expected behaviour:
+* In case of the host isn't on `/etc/hosts` or an invalid ip, this should be the expected behaviour:
 ```bash
 chat: option '--hostname': Invalid hostname.
 Usage: chat client [--hostname=<HOSTNAME>] [--port=<PORT_NUMBER>] [OPTION]…